takazawashota/easy-header-maker/readme.txt

 = How to Use =

 1. Install and activate the plugin
-2. ヘッダーを追加したい投稿・固定ページ、カスタム投稿ページのエディタ画面へ移動します
-3.
-4. Assign it to individual posts, pages, or custom post types
+2. Go to the editor screen of the post, static page, or custom post page to which you want to add a header
+3. The editor will include settings that are added by the plugin
-5. Save and preview your changes
+4. Save and preview your changes

 = Use Cases =